ibm-cloud-docs/assistant/deploy-phone.md

       For more information about voice options, and to listen to audio samples, see [Languages and voices](https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices){: external} in the {{site.data.keyword.texttospeechshort}} documentation.

     Regardless of the instances you choose to use, any speech service charges that are incurred by the phone integration are included in the usage costs of {{site.data.keyword.conversationshort}}.
 After the instances are created, you can access them directly from the IBM Cloud dashboard.
-Any use of the speech instances that occurs outside of your assistant are charged separately as speech service usage costs.
+Any use of the speech service instances that occurs outside of your assistant are charged separately as speech service usage costs.
     {: important}

 1. Click **Save and exit**.